 If you were arrested on this charge, the Los Angeles drug trafficking attorney at Lluis Law can help.
 Our firm has two attorneys with a combined experience of over 50 years representing hundreds of clients with favorable results.

-Our Los Angeles drug crime lawyers ensure the protection of your rights and offer capable and efficient legal representation.
+Our Los Angeles drug crimes lawyers ensure that your rights are protected and offer capable and efficient legal representation.

-The crime of narcotics trafficking covers the manufacture, cultivation, contraband and transportation of drugs, among others.
-Whether within the U.S. or through the state of California.
-Thus, the defendant may face state or federal charges.
+The crime of drug trafficking covers the manufacture, cultivation, smuggling and transportation of drugs, among others.
+Either within the US or through the state of California.
+Consequently, the defendant may face state or federal charges.

-Even if you are not directly responsible, you will need the representation of a drug lawyer.
-At Lluis Law we pride ourselves on being one of the best law firms for drug trafficking crimes in Los Angeles.
+Even if you are not directly responsible, you will need a drug attorney to represent you.
+At Lluis Law we pride ourselves on being one of the best defense law firms for drug trafficking charges in Los Angeles.

-Penalties for drug-related offenses and possession of controlled substances carry penalties including:
+Penalties for drug-related offenses and possession of controlled substances carry penalties that include:

-- Prison in a state or county jail depending on the type of crime.
+- Imprisonment in a state or county jail depending on the type of crime.

-- Compulsory attendance at drug treatment programs and / or community service.
+- Mandatory attendance at drug treatment programs and/or community service.

 - Loss of a business and even a driver’s license.

-- Difficulty finding a job or establishing a business.
+- Difficulty finding work or setting up a business.

-- Possession for the sale of a controlled substance.
+- Possession for sale of a controlled substance.